XanaduAI/QHack-2019/README.md

 - pyQuil from Rigetti

   `pip install pyquil pennylane-forest`.
-To install the Forest SDK, see the [instruction details](https://www.rigetti.com/forest) provided by Rigetti.
+To install the Forest SDK, see the [installation details](https://www.rigetti.com/forest) provided by Rigetti.

 - Quantum Development Kit from Microsoft

   `pip install pennylane-qsharp`.
-To install the Microsoft QDK, see the [instruction details](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview) provided by Microsoft.
+To install the Microsoft QDK, see the [installation details](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview) provided by Microsoft.